 Application of exploratory data analysis techniques, including interactive data visualization.
 These are used during design and evaluation of products and services to support continuous improvement, as well as within products and services to support data-driven decision-making by end users, including learners and teachers/instructors/supervisors.

-Diverse Learners Consulting works with educational software companies, corporate training and employee education companies, staffing and placement companies, and other organizations seeking to provide their clients and employees opportunities to grow and succeed.
+Diverse Learners Consulting works with educational software companies, schools, corporate training and employee education companies, staffing and placement companies, and other organizations seeking to provide their students, employees, and clients opportunities to grow and succeed.